Olympe-dev/42_Push_swap/README.md

-# Project 03: 42_Push_swap
+# Project 03: 42_push_swap

-**Writing a sorting algorithm using only another stack and as fewer specific moves as possible**
+## Writing the most efficient sorting algorithm given only specific moves

 1. Compile with make.
 2. Pass a series of int (up to 500) as arguments to the executable called push_swap. *(Ex. ./push_swap 2147483647 0 32498 126 -75456 -7619 321654)* There can be **no duplicate, no other characters as figures except for - and + and no number that do not fit in an int**.